Development of the Core Outcomes Set (COS) for neuromyelitis optica spectrum disorder (NMOSD)

 There is significant variability in outcomes evaluated in randomized controlled trials (RCTs) of neuromyelitis optica spectrum disorder (NMOSD).
 To date, several drugs have been studied and approved for use in patients with NMOSD, and the number of available treatments and trials is expected to increase in coming years.
 Therefore, defining the appropriate outcomes for future NMOSD clinical trials and identifying the best tools to assess these outcomes is a priority in the field.
-The main objective is to develop the core outcome set that should be used in studies of medical interventions for adult patients with NMOSD.
+The main objective is to develop the core outcome set for use in all clinical trials for adult patients with AQP4-IgG-seropositive NMOSD.

-The methodological design of this project will be guided by the recommendations of the COMET Initiative and the COSMIN Initiative.
+The methodological design of this project will be guided by the recommendations from the COMET Initiative and the COSMIN Initiative.
 The study protocol is developed in accordance with the Core Outcome Set-STAndardised Protocol (COS-STAP) statement, and the final study publications will be written based on the Core Outcome Set-STAndards for Reporting (COS-STAR) statement.
-The target population of the present study is adult patients with NMOSD, independent of the severity or progression of the disease.
+The target population of the present study is adult patients with AQP4-IgG-seropositive NMOSD, regardless of their disability.

 Potentially relevant COS: There is no identified or developed COS for NMOSD.